christhomas/kubernetes-cluster/README.md

 # Pick a patch number, set VERSION to the number you want, without the -00 on the end
 VERSION=1.13.5
-apt-mark unhold kubeadm && apt-get update && apt-get install -y kubeadm=${VERSION}-00 && apt-mark hold kubeadm apt-mark unhold kubelet && apt-get update && apt-get install -y kubelet=${VERSION}-00 && apt-mark hold kubeadm
+apt-mark unhold kubeadm && apt-get update && apt-get install -y kubeadm=${VERSION}-00 && apt-mark hold kubeadm apt-mark unhold kubelet && apt-get update && apt-get install -y kubelet=${VERSION}-00 && apt-mark hold kubelet
 # replace abc with the name of the worker node you want to upgrade
 NODE=abc
 # Run from the master node